The Jean-Marie Tjibaou Cultural Center, New Caledonia

 The center amidst the New Caledonian landscape; photos by David takes photos (up) and Gérard.

 The project of the Jean-Marie Tjibaou Cultural Center is deeply rooted in the concept of sustainability by design, rather than by high-end technical systems.

 Therefore, cooling and passive ventilation are obtained naturally through a double facade in which air circulates freely between the layers of slatted wood, and an adjustable louver system regulates the airflow depending on the wind speed.

-The south-facing facades of the pavilions were designed to shelter the building from the strong winds and storms coming from the sea in the Monsoon season, while the north facades, oriented towards the much calmer lagoon, are more open, transparent and permeable.
-The covered corridor does not have sidewalls but is equipped with wood, metal and glass louvers, designed so that natural ventilation keeps it reasonably cool, at the same time avoiding overheating by excessive direct sunlight.
+The south-facing facades of the pavilions were designed to shelter the building from the strong winds and storms coming from the sea during the Monsoon season, while the north facades, oriented towards the much calmer lagoon, are more open, transparent, and permeable.
+The covered corridor does not have sidewalls but is equipped with wood, metal, and glass louvers, designed so that natural ventilation keeps it reasonably cool, at the same time avoiding overheating by excessive direct sunlight.

 Piano’s decision to use iroko, an African wood, for the pavilions’ external ribs has been criticized, sometimes; yet, the Italian architect says iroko was preferred over local wood because of its peculiar durability, low maintenance, and termite-repellent properties in tropical climates.